AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-m-regulated-investment-companies-and-real-estate-investment-trusts/part-iv-real-estate-mortgage-investment-conduits/frontmatter.md

 860F.
 Other rules.

 860G.
-Other definitions and special rules.
+Other definitions and special rules..